ctrager/budoco/README.md

 ## Running Budoco

+For testing:

 ```
 dotnet run
 ```

 Login as admin/admin.
 You will be redirected to a reset password page.
 If you are just playing around and want to create more users, set "DebugAutoConfirmRegistration" to 1 in budoco_config_active.txt to SKIP the step where a user would have to confirm registration by clicking on a link in an email.
 Change the setting back when you are running it for real.

+For production I recommend that you use budoco with nginx.
+(Corey TODO: explain this more)

 ## Using Budoco